gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 1. It is not possible to implement the "first" middleware slot to provide routes dynamically.
 2. No option apart from workingDir can be provided in application router start.
-3. Destination property is not supported.
-4. External session management via extensibility is not supported
+3. External session management via extensibility is not supported

 **Note:** Mixed scenario of modeling part of the static content in local resources folder and also retrieving static content from HTML5 Application Repository is not supported.</br>